 This is an ideal starter phone for a youngster or an elderly person – or someone who just wants a phone without all the bells and whistles.

 It would be an ideal family mobile- kept charged and topped up and available to chuck in a sports or ballet bag ‘just in case’ lessons over-run and you need to check where your child has got to.

 It is also a very handy spare phone if something goes wrong with your work mobile and you can’t reach anyone – as has happened to me on several occasions.
 That does rely on you having your contacts stored somewhere safely other than just your phone though!

 The other plus point, for me, is that the handset cost is so low you don’t need to worry too much about insurance.
 The simplicity of the phone is also unlikely to make your child a target for mobile phone thieves which is always a concern for me when I hear about kids taking the latest handsets to school – even if they have inherited them when their parents have upgraded their own phones.

 I suspect Caitlin will keep campaigning for a smartphone but for the time being the Nokia 3310 3G is perfectly adequate for her needs.
 We’ll see how long it takes her to use up her credit and whether there’s a workaround for Whatsapp using an iPad.
 We’ll certainly be keeping this handset as a family mobile.

-All in all, I was pretty impressed with the Nokia 3310 3G and you can find it at AO.Com priced at £49 with free delivery.
+All in all, I was pretty impressed with the Nokia 3310 3G and you can find it at Amazon.